ka9q/ka9q-radio/docs/airspy.md

 typically described as producing complex samples at 10 MHz.
 However, there's actually only one A/D converter that can sample at 20 MHz; the real->complex conversion and half-rate decimation is performed in the airspy library.
-Since *radiod* performs a FFT on its input stream that can be either real or complex inputs, it is considerably faster to bypass the library conversion and accept the raw real-valued samples.
+Since *radiod* performs a FFT on its input stream that can accept either real or complex samples, it is considerably faster to bypass the library conversion and accept the raw real-valued samples.
 On the other hand, the current Airspy HF+ library readily supports only complex output samples.
-The supported sample rates are logged in */var/log/syslog* when the device is initialized
+The supported sample rates are logged in */var/log/syslog* when *radiod* starts and the device is initialized

 Airspy R2-only options
 --------------------